giampaolo/psutil/docs/api.rst

   .. versionchanged:: 5.2.3
-     on Linux this function relies on /proc fs instead of sysinfo() syscall so that it can be used in conjunction with :const:`psutil.PROCFS_PATH` in order to retrieve memory info about Linux containers such as Docker and Heroku.
+     on Linux this function relies on /proc fs instead of sysinfo() syscall so that it can be used in conjunction with :const:`psutil.PROCFS_PATH` to retrieve memory info about Linux containers such as Docker and Heroku.

 Disks
 ^^^^^